 Comparative Fault occurs when the dog bite victim contributed fully or partially to his or her injuries.

 Example: Tom leaves Spot tied up in his front lawn.
 Sally walks onto Tom's property and attempts to pet Spot.
 Spot begins barking and growling at Sally, but Sally decides to touch Spot despite these clear signs of aggression.
-If Spot bites Sally, Tom could argue that Sally is comparatively at fault for his own injuries, and should not be able to recover under Section 3342.
+If Spot bites Sally, Tom can argue that Sally is at least partially responsible for her own injuries.
+So under California's comparative fault law (Civil Code 3342) she should not be able to recover damages.